 The main focus of our academic program is a well-balanced curriculum, embracing subjects of academic and cultural value.
 Our student body size and teaching expertise allows us to provide a variety of elective courses that supplement the core curriculum and round out a student's academic experience.
 The curriculum emphasizes critical thinking, problem solving, discernment, and assessment of reading, writing, computation, and communication skills.

 MLHS students are required to successfully complete forty-eight or fifty credits to receive a diploma.
 One credit is awarded for the successful completion of a semester course, and two credits are awarded for successful completion of a year-long course.
+Students typically schedule seven classes per semester and have one free period.
+Eight classes are possible, depending on the academic load.
 Courses must be completed in the following areas: